BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 * Click the “New Collection” button above the left pane in Zotero to add a new collection.
 You can also right-click on “My Library” or the name of a Group library and choose “New Collection” to add a new collection.
 * A dialogue box will appear where you will have to name your collection.
 The new collection will appear as a folder under “My Library” or the selected Group library.
- Please create two collections :
+ Please create two below mentioned collections :
 1. Add Items
 2. Mental Health